 Accident scenes can be chaotic.
 Additionally, those involved with them can be confused, shocked, and less than aware of what they are saying.
 Officers are human, and they are prone to making mistakes on reports as a result.
 So, when a report is wrong, it can feel frustrating and frightening—especially when a person needs compensation after an accident.

 While having a police report that works against you isn’t favorable, it’s far from being a factor that means you’ll lose your case or claim.
 If the police report is incorrect for your accident, getting help from an attorney can help you find the evidence needed to counter it.

 A car accident attorney can help:

 - Find and interview witnesses to record statements about what really happened

 - Search for evidence at the scene of the accident, including any footage from nearby surveillance cameras

 - Hire experts who can provide informed opinions about what really happened during your accident

-When the other party lies about what happened during an accident, it’s more than just frustrating—it’s illegal!
+When the other party lies about what happened during an accident, it’s more than just frustrating—it’s illegal.
 In Pennsylvania, purposefully providing a false report to the police is a misdemeanor that’s punishable by up to one year in prison and a fine of $2,500.
 However, when the other party gives a statement that counters yours, it doesn’t always mean that they’re behaving criminally.
-Instead, they might be biased, misunderstood what happened, or have the order of events mixed up.
+Instead, they might be biased, misunderstand what happened, or have the order of events mixed up.